rynaardb/rynaardb.github.io/_posts/2023-07-15-getting-started-with-aws-lambda-and-api-gateway.md

 First, you need to install the AWS CLI and AWS SDK for your preferred language.
 You can find the installation instructions in the AWS Documentation.

-### Create a Lambda Function
+### Create a Lambda Function using Go

-We'll start by creating a Lambda function in Go:
+We'll start by creating a Lambda function in Go using the [AWS Lambda packages for Go](https://docs.aws.amazon.com/lambda/latest/dg/lambda-golang.html):

 ```go
 package main